ubports/ubports-installer/README.md

 ### Run with npm

+You will have to either install `fastboot` and `adb` or run a build once (see below) to download the fallback tools.

 ```
 npm start            # for the normal mode with GUI
 npm start -- -D      # for debug tools and verbose logging